 SPA 365.
 Latin American Civilization and Cultures.
-3 hours.
-Sp.
+(W) 3 hours.
+F.

-An introduction to the civilizations and cultures of the Mesoamerican Hispanic world beginning with the Pre-classical and ending with the Mexican-American War of 1846.
-This course introduces the student to various aspects of the art, geography, language, religion, politics, economic, and educational systems of the civilizations.
-Prerequisite: SPA 232 Intermediate Spanish II or permission from the instructor.
+An introduction to the civilizations and cultures of the Mesoamerica beginning with the Preclassical era and ending with the Mexican-American War of 1846.
+This course introduces the student to various aspects of the art, geography, language, religion, politics, economics, and social aspects of these civilizations, as well as their impact on modern cultures of the region.
+Prerequisite: SPA 232 Intermediate Spanish II, or the equivalent, or permission from the instructor.